18 of the best books to read on vacation in 2023

 Strong Female Character by Fern Brady

-Read Strong Female Character for… a new memoir of womanhood and neurodiversity that’s soaring up bestselling lists (you should believe the average ratings on Goodreads and Amazon).
+Read Strong Female Character for… a new memoir of womanhood and neurodiversity that’s soaring up bestselling lists (you should believe the average rating on Goodreads).

 Like Fern Brady, I’m also autistic, but Strong Female Character is one of the best books for anyone to read in 2023.
 It’s fiercely witty, heartbreaking, and oh-so-required.